Bias in UX/UI Design

-Your constantly-updated definition of Bias and collection of videos and articles
+Your constantly-updated definition of Bias in UX/UI Design and collection of videos and articles

 Bias is the way humans interpret and evaluate the context and information about something according to how these are presented or how they perceive these through the lens of their values and beliefs.
 Bias can impair judgment and decision-making, so designers work to overcome insight problems by taking fresh approaches.